Holistic Health Care Education Certification

 Once I have achieved certification, must I ever be re certified?

 Response: Yes.
-A conferred certification has a period of 3 years.
-At the end of the three-year period the certification will expire.
+A conferred certification has a period of 4 years.
+At the end of the four-year period the certification will expire.
 The American Institute of Health Care Professionals provides a full program for recertification.
 Detailed information on the criteria to be recertified, after the three-year initial certification period, is provided on our website.
 Access here.

 Our organization is sponsoring a one-day seminar on a topic related to holistic/integrative care.
 Does the American institute of health care professionals provide for program approvals for CEU credits?